AES Video Encryption – The Ultimate Guide to Streaming Video Security [2024 Update]

 The technology behind AES encryption is so sound that banks and other major institutions rely on it as the first line of defense against attackers.

-As computers have grown more powerful, data encryption technology has been forced to grow stronger, as well.
 AES was originally released in 2002 by the National Institute of Standards and Technology.
-It was designed to be as secure as possible, free, and relatively easy for programmers to implement.
+It’s meant to be as secure as possible, free, and relatively easy for programmers to implement.
+Since then, AES video encryption has proven to be a strong and reliable security method.

 AES-256 vs. AES-128